Explain why is our voice sounds different on a recording?

 In detail, for those interested!

-Effects of recording technologies on the voice
+Influence of recording devices on voice perception

 Did you know?